 Across rural China, millions of young children are left behind in the care of grandparents when their parents move to cities to find work.

-OneSky’s village program provides preschool education for left-behind kids and assists elderly caregivers through family skills workshops and community building activities.
+OneSky’s work in rural villages provides preschool education for left-behind kids and assists elderly caregivers through family skills workshops and community building activities.

 Children growing up without parents can find it hard to learn how to form relationships.
 And, with caregiver grandparents often suffering from ill health or preoccupied with making ends meet, many left-behind children lack the nurturing care needed to thrive.
 OneSky programs in rural villages help to ensure young children get the attention and early education required to ensure that by the time they’re six, they’re ready for public school.